timroesner/Blog/_posts/2020-05-24-accessibility-best-practices.md

 For more custom patterns you can use `CoreHaptics` which provides you with a [`CHHapticEngine`](https://developer.apple.com/documentation/corehaptics/chhapticengine).

 ## Summary
 As developers we want to make our apps accessible to the widest audience possible.
 With the APIs and technologies covered above you can greatly improve the accessibility of your app.
-It may seem daunting especially if this is your first time getting to know these technologies.
-But starting to implement these APIs, even if just a few, will already open your app to a wider audience.
-And as you become more familiar with these technologies you'll be able to spot issue right away, and build new features for all.
+It may seem daunting, especially if this is your first time getting to know these technologies.
+But even implementing just a few of these APIs will open your app to a wider audience.
+As you become more familiar with these technologies, you'll be able to spot issues right away and build new features for all.